ds-wizard/questionnaire-report-resources-template/README.md

-# Questionnaire Report
+# Questionnaire Report with Resource Pages

-This generic *default* template for [Data Stewardship Wizard](https://ds-wizard.org) (DSW) directly transforms answers from a questionnaire into a document while maintaining the structure.
+This generic *default* template for [Data Stewardship Wizard](https://ds-wizard.org) (DSW) directly transforms answers from a questionnaire into a document while maintaining the structure, while also incorporating the full content of Resource Collections and their Pages.
 It is not tied to any knowledge model and is included by default in every DSW instance.

 ## Usage